Sule57/convert/README.md

 cd mdpdf

 # Install Python dependencies
-python -m pip install -r requirements.txt
+python -m pip install --user -r requirements.txt

 # Add the CLI to your PATH for this session
 $env:Path += ";$(Get-Location)"